Constructing a 3D Scene from a Single Image: Experiment Settings

 \paragraph{Human Evaluation} Given a reference image and observations of two generated scenes, we ask the human annotator to answer these three questions: \begin{itemize} \item Which scene, A or B, has geometry that is more detailed, precise, and closer to the reference image? \item Which scene, A or B, demonstrates a spatial layout and arrangement of objects that is more coherent and closely aligned with the layout in the reference image? \item Which scene, A or B, exhibits textures that are significantly more coherent and consistent with the reference image? \end{itemize}

 \paragraph{GPT-4o-based Evaluation} For GPT-based automatic evaluation, we ask the same questions as the human evaluation and prompt the model to directly return the answer with top-5 token log probability.
-Then, we extract the token probability of `A' and `B` (0 if not included) as the answer weights.
+Then, we extract the token probability of `A' and `B' (0 if not included) as the answer weights.
+We treat \(P(\text{A})\) as a soft vote when our method is option A (and analogously for B).
+Weighted win rate is computed as \(P(\text{win})\) if our model wins, and \(1-P(\text{lose})\) otherwise, then averaged across all pairs.